 Honorary Doctorates / Transfer Rectorship

-On Friday, 14 June 2019, the University of Groningen will award Honorary Doctorates to Professor Titia de Lange and Dr Philipp Blom.
-The special academic meeting forms part of the UG’s Lustrum festivities (5 until 15 June), when the University celebrates its 405th anniversary.
-During the academic ceremony, Professor Elmer Sterken will bid farewell as Rector of the University of Groningen and professor Cisca Wijmenga, who will become the next Rector of the University of Groningen, will give a short acceptance speech.
+On Friday, 14 June 2019, the University of Groningen awarded Honorary Doctorates to Professor Titia de Lange and Dr Philipp Blom.
+The special academic meeting formed part of the UG’s Lustrum festivities (5 until 15 June), when the University celebrated its 405th anniversary.
+During the academic ceremony, Professor Elmer Sterken bade farewell as Rector of the University of Groningen and professor Cisca Wijmenga, who became the next Rector of the University of Groningen, gave a short acceptance speech.

 Dr Philipp Blom (Hamburg, 1970) studied Philosophy and Judaism in Vienna and Oxford, where he was awarded a PhD in 1997 for a thesis on Nietzsche.
 Blom has since worked as a translator, writer, editor and freelance journalist.
 His essays have appeared in publications including The Independent, The Times Literary Supplement, Die Zeit and Vrij Nederland.
 As a critical and international ‘public intellectual’, Philipp Blom represents the interests of the Humanities in society and, in turn, the values and ambitions of the UG.